-In January 2007 Sylvia established her small home-style hands-on cooking school.
-Since then has been teaching food and cooking to eager guests and students.
+In January 2007 Sylvia established her boutique home-style cooking school teaching food and cooking to like-minded eager guests and culinary students.
 She simultaneously ran a diverse range of highly popular cooking classes through Adult Education Launceston and also provides personal cooking coaching in private one-on-one classes in people’s own homes.

 For many years she has been assisting people to achieve their full potential in the kitchen by teaching cooking skills that have transformed their lives for the better forever.
 Read the many reviews from happy students and guests here.

 Sylvia’s journey is unique.
 She has a rich European family heritage enhanced through travel with professional and personal multi-cultural culinary experiences.
 She has extensive hospitality experience.
 Mentored, trained and cooked with well known chefs in Adelaide and overseas.

-In the 1980s Sylvia owned and operated a successful home-based catering business, Cuisine de Artiste, and consulted and cooked in well-established cafés, bistros and restaurants both in Australia and overseas.
+In the 1980s Sylvia owned and operated a successful home-based catering business, Cuisine de Artiste.
+Consulted and cooked in well-established cafés, bistros and restaurants both in Australia and overseas.
 She had a diverse corporate career, prepared the marketing plan and assisted in the proposed establishment of the Adelaide Central Market cooking school.

-Some of Sylvia’s mentors include Cath Kerry of The Adelaide Art Gallery Restaurant (she spent hours with Cath in the board room kitchen of Orlando Wines rather than at her desk!).
-The late Brigita Whiting (Turniski) of Mona Lisa’s Bistro and Café Instanbul, Adelaide where in the late 1980s Sylvia undertook a ‘culinary internship’ and worked dinner service in the kitchen after her day at the office!
+Some of Sylvia’s mentors include Cath Kerry of The Adelaide Art Gallery Restaurant (she spent hours with Cath in the boardroom kitchen of Orlando Wines rather than at her desk!).
+Sylvia cooked with the late Brigita Whiting (Turniski) of Mona Lisa’s Bistro and Café Instanbul, Adelaide where in the late 1980s she undertook a ‘culinary internship’ and worked dinner service in the kitchen after her day at the office!